videojs/video.js/CONTRIBUTING.md

 [GitHub Issues](https://github.com/videojs/video.js/issues) are used for all discussions around the codebase, including **bugs**, **features**, and other **enhancements**.

-When filling out an issue, make sure to fill out the questions in the
+When filling out an issue, please respond to all of the questions in the template, including as much information as possible.

 ### Reporting a Bug